-Equiniti has many years' experience bringing companies to market, from preparation to launch and on to life post-IPO.
-Our unbeatable service has supported the technical and logistical elements of the highest-profile listings in the UK, and we can do the same for you.
+EQ has many years' experience bringing companies to market, from preparation to launch and on to life post-IPO.
+Our unbeatable service has supported the technical and logistical elements of the highest-profile listings in the U.S. and we can do the same for you.

-To find out more, contact our team at equinitiboardroom@equiniti.com
+To find out more, contact our team at relationships@equiniti.com